How To Tell If Gold Is Real

 There are many tests for gold and quite a few of them eliminate some but not all fakes: What is needed is a comprehensive resource and, depending on the circumstances, more than one test.
 So with this page, we have attempted to build the "mother ship" - a giant list of all the possible ways to tell if gold is real, together with descriptions of their limitations.

 Important note - if you are examining gold of considerable value, the best way of all to ascertain whether it is real is to take it to a reputable professional jeweler or antiques dealer, or to contact an assay office (most countries have these).
 A good jeweler / antiques expert will have the training and the "lookup charts" to decode accurately hallmarks on jewelry.
 Also a reputable jeweler will have testing kits to evaluate gold and of course the expertise to test it without causing damage.
-A jeweler may charge a small fee for this service.
+A jeweler may of course charge a fee for this service.

 An assay office is an institution specifically set up to test the purity of precious metals.
 It is only assay offices that are legally permitted to apply hallmarks to gold, platinum or silver items, guaranteeing their purity.